LLNL/zfp/docs/source/faq.rst

 composed of |4powd| values.
 If there are fewer chunks than threads, then full processor utilization will not be achieved.

-For 2D and 3D arrays, the number of chunks is given by the number of blocks along the outermost (slowest varying) dimension, e.g. *ny* / 4 for 2D arrays :code:`a[ny][nx]` and *nz* / 4 for 3D arrays :code:`a[nz][ny][nx]`.
-If the array is "skinny" along the outer dimension but "fat" along the inner dimension(s), then consider transposing the array to increase the level of available parallelism.

-For 1D arrays, the default chunk size of |chunksize| blocks can be modified by the user via :c:func:`zfp_stream_set_omp_chunk_size` or :c:macro:`ZFP_OMP_CHUNK_SIZE`.
-Experimentation with this setting may improve performance.
+The number of chunks is by default set to the number of threads, but can be modified by the user via :c:func:`zfp_stream_set_omp_chunk_size`.
+One reason for using more chunks than threads is to provide for better load balance.
+If compression ratios vary significantly across the array, then threads that process easy-to-compress blocks may finish well ahead of threads in charge of difficult-to-compress blocks.
+By breaking chunks into smaller units, OpenMP is given the opportunity to balance the load better (though the effect of using smaller chunks depends on OpenMP thread scheduling).
+If chunks are too small, however, then the overhead of allocating and initializing chunks and assigning threads to them may dominate.
+Experimentation with chunk size may improve performance, though chunks ought to be at least several hundred blocks each.

+In variable-rate mode, compressed chunk sizes are not known ahead of time.
+Therefore the compressed chunks must be concatenated into a single stream following compression.
+This task is performed sequentially on a single thread, and will inevitably limit parallel efficiency.

-Other reasons for poor parallel performance include compressing arrays that are too small to offset the overhead of thread creation and synchronization, as well as poor load balancing.
-If compression ratios vary significantly across an array, then the default scheduling may lead to load imbalance.
-In this case, consider using an interleaved chunk assignment via the :c:macro:`ZFP_OMP_INTERLEAVE` compile-time macro.
+Other reasons for poor parallel performance include compressing arrays that are too small to offset the overhead of thread creation and synchronization.
+Arrays should ideally consist of thousands of blocks to offset the overhead of setting up parallel compression.